vivekghanchi/HackInfinity17/README.md

 - Pesticides amount calculator
 - Crop Diseases, Diagnosis methods and Solutions for the same.
 - Weather Forecast for the upcoming 7 days.
-- MSP issued by Govt. for the crops.
+- MSP issued by Government for the crops.
 - Latest schemes by Govt. which are beneficial to farmers.

 #### We are providing this service via 3 different methods.